 One of the most famous and visible classes in Tarsan is High Society.
-This is the uppermost strata of society where the rich and powerful spend their days meddling with politics, interacting with families, making and losing millions of jems, and attending various grand events that showcase wealth and prosperity.
+This is the uppermost strata of society where the rich and powerful spend their days meddling with politics, interacting with jems, and attending various grand events that showcase wealth and prosperity., making and losing millions of

 Even though High Society reflects less than 1% of the population in the country, this is the view that most people outside of Tarsan see.
 Because of this, many other countries and cultures track various events of High Society along with trying to alternately duplicate or demonize the visible signs of wealth and tradition.